 Each Team participating in the National Championship shall participate in two Oral Rounds, once as Applicant and once as Respondent.
 If there are more than four Teams participating in the National Championship, each Team shall participate in four Oral Rounds, twice as Applicant and twice as Respondent.
 The National Administrator shall work with the Executive Director to decide an appropriate match schedule, pairing procedure, and scoring system.

 A Team, which wins more Rounds of Uzbekistan National Championship has a right of advancing to the International Rounds.
+In case of tie of won games, a Team which has more Raw Points is to be declared a National Champion.

 8.2 Pairings

 The pairing of Teams for National Championship shall be done, in the first instance, by a random draw.
-Pairings and Memorials of opposing Teams will be distributed to Teams prior to the first day of the National Championship.
+Pairings and Memorials of opposing Teams will be distributed to Teams four days prior to the first day of the National Championship.
 The Administrator may modify the pairings to account for absent Teams or other contingencies.
 If Teams must be newly paired, they must be provided their new opponents' Memorials as soon as reasonably possible, but at the very least 15 minutes prior to the start of the newly-paired round.

 8.3 Complaints Regarding Conduct of the National Championship